tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sun Nov 25 2007

-Kelley Hettinger (a 64-year-old White high school graduate) entered a church, ready to deliver a speech to religious people.
+Kelley Hettinger (a 64-year-old white high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Kelley Hettinger sometimes preached his views to theists, but still felt afraid.
 Kelley Hettinger slowly breathed in and out to calm his nerves.

 Kelley Hettinger used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Kelley Hettinger argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.